Six reasons, three videos and eight chances to be amongst the first worldwide to see Tiger Bay the Musical

-Immerse yourself in a smorgasbord of stellar Afrikaans arts and culture in Oudtshoorn
+Immerse yourself in a smorgasbord of stellar Afrikaans arts and culture at this week-long festival

-This eight-day multi-platform performance affair features cutting-edge theatrical productions, concerts, kid’s entertainment, dance performances and visual art installations that bolster appreciation for locally relevant and produced arts and culture in post-apartheid South Africa.
+This seven-day multi-platform festival affair features cutting-edge theatrical productions, concerts, kids’ entertainment, dance performances and visual art installations that bolster appreciation for locally relevant and produced arts and culture in post-apartheid South Africa.

-WHAT TO EXPECT AT 2014 ABSA KKNK FESTIVAL
+WHAT TO EXPECT AT 2017 KKNK FESTIVAL IN OUDTSHOORN

 SHOWS, SHOWS & MORE SHOWS: Exploding on a myriad of stages across this small Karoo town, the event offers something for all ages.
 This year’s festival programme bursts at the seams with a smorgasbord of local productions, including the Uitkampteater, a campfire theatre experience where various theatre companies will present an array of short productions.
-Audiences can expect to see shows ranging from the thought provoking and laughter inducing to the tear jerking and wannabe avant-garde.
+Audiences can expect to see shows ranging from the thought-provoking and drama-filled to suspenseful thrillers and laugh-out-loud comedies.

-ART EXHIBITIONS: Apart drinking in the striking landscape of the Karoo, festival-goers can also revel in amazing creations by South African artists at the many exhibitions on the bill.
+ART EXHIBITIONS: Apart from taking in the striking landscape of the Karoo, festival-goers can also revel in amazing creations by South African artists at the many exhibitions on the bill.
 Explore in the best of the visual art industry curated by Paul Bayliss at this years’ event.
 See works by Mzansi’s finest creatives and perhaps be moved to purchase a piece or two.

-Each act, concert, exhibition or activity at 2014 Klein Karoo National Arts Festival is priced separately, and entry fees range from free to R700p/p; so please consult Computicket and the programme for specifics.
-Bookings can be made through Computicket telephonically (+27 (0)861 915 8000) or via Computicket.com.
+Each act, concert, exhibition or activity at the 2017 Klein Karoo Nasionale Kunstefees is priced separately, and entry fees range depending on each event, so please consult Computicket and the festival programme for specific details.

 Follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s happening in and around the Mother City!